Indicia-Team/indicia-docs/site-building/iform/prebuilt-forms/location-details.rst

   * fieldsToExcludeIfLoggedOut - array of field names to skip if the user is anonymous.
   * outputFormatting - set to true to enable auto-formatting HTML for new lines and hyperlinks in text custom attribute values.
+  * title - defaults to true, outputs a block title.
+Set to a string to override the title or false to remove it.

 [photos]
 """"""""